 Concordia University Irvine is a Lutheran university on a 70-acre campus in Irvine, California—50 miles south of Los Angeles.
-With a total enrollment of 3,911 students and a 16:1 student-faculty ratio, CUI’s School of Education offers everything from a program in Liberal Studies to an EdD in Leadership.
+With a total enrollment of nearly 4,000 students and a 16:1 student-faculty ratio, CUI’s School of Education offers everything from a Liberal Studies program to an EdD in Leadership.
 The School’s professional programs include Elementary Education with a Multiple Subject Credential, Secondary Education with a Single Subject Credential, Special Education–Education Specialist with a Mild-Moderate Credential, and more.

-Pacific University is a private university on a 55-acre campus in Forest Grove, Oregon—only 25 miles west of Portland.
-With 1,893 undergraduate and 2,026 graduate students on campus, Education students can pursue a Bachelor of Arts in Education & Learning; a Bachelor of Elementary Education & English Language Learning; a Master of Arts in Education; a Master of Arts in Teaching with concentration options in Special Education and STEM/ESOL; or a Master of Education with a concentration option in Visual & Function Learning.
-Pacific also offers Education resources like the Child Learning & Development Center, Early Learning Community, and Zane’s Playroom.
+Pacific University is a private university on a 55-acre campus in Forest Grove, Oregon—25 miles west of Portland.
+With over 1,800 undergraduate and 2,000+ graduate students on campus, the University offers a Bachelor of Arts in Education & Learning; a Bachelor of Elementary Education & English Language Learning; a Master of Arts in Education; a Master of Arts in Teaching with concentration options in Special Education and STEM/ESOL; and a Master of Education with a concentration option in Visual & Function Learning.
+Education students benefit from resources like the Child Learning & Development Center, Early Learning Community, and Zane’s Playroom.

 Want to learn about other great places to earn your Teaching degree?
-Explore more colleges from across the country on our featured Education School Profiles page!
+Explore and connect with more colleges across the country on our featured Education School Profiles page!